jackmorrison12/personal-site/content/notes/image-registration.md

 - Pre- and post-op scans
 - Multi-modal fusion (e.g. different scan types)

-Intra-subject registration can also be done, for example by registering a contrasted and non-contrasted image to see the differences, e.g. to isolate a tumour
+<mark>Intra-subject</mark> registration can also be done, for example by registering a contrasted and non-contrasted image to see the differences, e.g. to isolate a tumour

-It can also be used to construct atlases, by using different people's brains and finding the average brain:
+It can also be used to construct <mark>atlases</mark>, by using different people's brains and finding the average brain:

 - Take in some random subjects' brains
-- Select one as the target
+- Select one as the <mark>target</mark>
 - Iteratively do registration:
-  - Rigid (to roughly align)
+  - <mark>Rigid</mark> (to roughly align)
-  - Affine (size and scale them)
+  - <mark>Affine</mark> (size and scale them)
-  - Nonrigid (compensate for shape differences)
+  - <mark>Nonrigid</mark> (compensate for shape differences)

-You can then do multi-atlas label propagation, which takes in multiple images with segmentations
+You can then do <mark>multi-atlas label propagation</mark>, which takes in multiple images with segmentations

-It then then taken in a new brain, and finds a mapping from the atlas to this brain
+It then then taken in a new brain, and finds a <mark>mapping from the atlas to this brain</mark>

-Since we have the segmentation for the atlas, we can use the same mapping to map the segmentations onto the new brain
+Since we have the segmentation for the atlas, we can use the <mark>same mapping to map the segmentations</mark> onto the new brain

 ## Intensity-based Registration